NetworksMarketsCornellTech/Spring2024/syllabus.md

 Cornell University is committed to supporting students who wish to practice their religious beliefs.
 Students are advised to discuss religious absences with their instructors well in advance of the religious holiday so that arrangements for making up work can be resolved before the absence.

 ## Cornell Tech Cares
-The Cornell Tech community is a diverse and vibrant group of students, faculty, and staff.
+Cornell Tech Cares: The Cornell Tech community is a diverse and vibrant group of students, faculty, and staff.
 We take our responsibility to look out for one another seriously.
 As members of this community, your openness and proactive communication will allow us all to better care for students and respond to their needs, whether they be interpersonal or academic.
 Please help us continue to build and strengthen our community by reaching out if you are having an issue or are concerned about a fellow student.
 Contact studentwellness@tech.cornell.edu with concerns and we will make sure to care for one another.
 In the event of an emergency, please call 911 and Cornell Tech Safety & Security at 646-971-3611 (This number is also located on the back of your Cornell ID), when safe to do so.

 The following link also has resources available to Cornell Tech students: https://studentaffairs.tech.cornell.edu/health-wellness/nyc-health-resources/.

 ## Attestation